ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 your middle managers.
 Theimplication is that, despite whatever strate - gies and processes executives put in place, it's the middle managers who ultimately have the highest impact on the quantity and quality of output.
 Middle managers hire individual contributors, set their day-to-day objec - tives, and hold them accountable for quality standards. e best middle managers are mini executives, focused on culture, building collaborative teams, and working to enable them to do their best work.
 It follows then that, as an executive, you should put a lot of effort into hiring, managing, and training those middle managers.

- e complicated topic of training managers deserves an entire book
+The complicated topic of training managers deserves an entire book

 on its own, and it's a skill that takes time to master. at said, the top two lessons I can offer you that will provide leverage to all other skills here is to set an example yourself and build a culture of continuous management learning. e minute you hire or promote somebody into management you should make it clear that your expectation is that they will commit to put - ting time and effort into refining their craft of management. you'll go out